-The first US location of KidZania has opened at Stonebriar Centre in Frisco.
-We had the opportunity to visit on opening day and WOW- it far exceeded our expectations!
+The first US location of KidZania is located at Stonebriar Centre in Frisco.
+We had the opportunity to visit and WOW- it far exceeded our expectations!
 If you’re not familiar with the concept, KidZania is a huge indoor “city”- over 80,000 square feet- designed for and run by kids.
-It even has its own Declaration of Independence, which begins, “We, the kids of the world’s cities, countries and continents proclaim our independence from adults.”
+It even has its own Declaration of Independence, which begins, “We, the kids of the world’s cities, countries, and continents proclaim our independence from adults.”
 Thus, in KidZania, the kids run the show and the economy- they go to “work” in over 100 professions (veterinarian, fire fighter, NICU nurse, podcaster, chef, etc.) to earn money (kidZos), which they can then spend on fun experiences (a ropes course, for example) or items at the KidZania Store.

 The next time you are in Frisco, KidZania should definitely be at the top of your list of things to experience.
 Here are the top 5 reasons why: